The Quake (film): Plot

-In 2016, geologist Kristian Eikjord is hailed a hero for his actions during the tsunami in Geiranger.
+Geologist Kristian Eikjord is hailed a hero for his actions during the tsunami in Geiranger.
 Three years later, his wife Idun is divorcing him and he is separated from his children, Sondre and Julia.
-Kristian lives in seclusion high above the mostly-rebuilt Geiranger, while his family moves to Oslo, where Idun works at the Radisson Blu Plaza Hotel.
+Kristian lives in seclusion in the mostly-rebuilt Geiranger, while his family moves to Oslo, where Idun works at the Radisson Blu Plaza Hotel.
 Kristian feels responsible for the 250 fatalities of the tsunami and keeps a secret room in his house dedicated to the events and the fatalities, which causes strain with his family.

-Kristian learns of the death of fellow geologist Konrad Lindblom in a collapse in the Oslofjord Tunnel, and travels to Oslo with Konrad's research to investigate the circumstances of his death.
-He meets with Konrad's supervisor, Johannes Løberg, whose organization maintains a seismic activity monitoring system.
+Kristian learns of the death of fellow geologist Konrad Lindblom in a collapse in the Oslofjord Tunnel, and travels to Oslo to investigate the circumstances of his death, where he meets with Konrad's supervisor, Johannes Løberg.
 Johannes reassures Kristian that the seismic activity that Konrad was worried about was merely construction blasting being done across the city and that there is nothing to be concerned about, but Kristian doubts his claims.
-Kristian visits Konrad's house, where he meets Konrad's daughter Marit and discovers Konrad's research, including core samples and a map that has recorded more serious seismic activity than Johannes claimed.
-He calls Johannes about this, but Johannes mostly ignores him.
+Kristian visits Konrad's house, where he meets Konrad's daughter Marit and discovers Konrad's research, including core samples and a map that has recorded serious seismic activity.
+He calls Johannes about this, but Johannes downplays his concerns.